ThomasChambers15243/GuitarController/README.md

 # COMP140 Project
 Base repositry for the COMP140 - Creative Computing Project

-Look ath teh brancb unity dev for the most up to date code
+Look at the branch unity dev for the most up-to-date code